About Us

 Horicon, WI

-Tony specializes in working lands forestry outreach, including agroforestry practices such as forest farming and maple syrup production.
+Tony specializes in working lands forestry outreach, including agroforestry practices like forest farming.
+He coordinates Maple Syrup outreach and the Farms Branching Out program.

-Prior to joining Extension, Tony worked for the National Park Service, the USDA’s Agricultural Research Service and Natural Resources Conservation Service, the Army Corps of Engineers, and in private sector conservation.
-Tony’s educational background includes a biology degree from UW-Milwaukee and a master’s in natural resources from Cornell University.
+Prior to joining Extension in 2020, Tony worked for the National Park Service, the USDA’s Agricultural Research Service and Natural Resources Conservation Service, the Army Corps of Engineers, and in private sector conservation.
+Tony earned a biology degree from UW–Milwaukee and a master’s in natural resources from Cornell University.

 Olivia Kovacs